How We Got Here

 The name ORO comes from Ouroboros, the ancient symbol of a snake eating its own tail.
 It represents cycles of creativity and these cycles are everywhere in the ORO ethos.
 Both in the app itself, where the cycles of a looping canvas foster infinite creation, and also in the story behind the app.

-That night, buzzing up Interstate 77 with a head full of caffeine and lords know what else, an endless industrial-alien groove bleeding from the stereo, Steve became hypnotized by the passing visuals: the starbursts of oncoming headlights, the billboard images tracking by, the staccato road markers and visually percussive white lines.
+That night, buzzing up Interstate 77 with a head full of caffeine, and an endless industrial-alien groove bleeding from the stereo, Steve became hypnotized by the passing visuals: the starbursts of oncoming headlights, the billboard images tracking by, the staccato road markers and visually percussive white lines.
 In that psuedo-psychedelic frame of mind he imagined being able to control all of the light and color and music, to compose an audio-visual experience with these strange elements.

 That genesis moment was during the Clinton administration.
 Fast-forward half a decade and Everything hit the big time with their breakout single, Hooch.
 In a whirlwind, they landed on the top of the charts, started touring internationally, and their catchy song started showing up everywhere.